deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Integer
 - **Availability**: Only used in localized orbitals set
 - **Description**: Whether to use gamma_only algorithm.
-  - 1: ABACUS uses gamma only, the algorithm is faster and you don't need to specify the k-points file.
-  - 0: more than one k-point is used and the ABACUS is slower compared to the gamma only algorithm.
+  - **0**: more than one k-point is used and the ABACUS is slower compared to the gamma only algorithm.
+  - **1**: ABACUS uses gamma only, the algorithm is faster and you don't need to specify the k-points file.

-  > Note: If gamma_only is set to 1, the KPT file will be overwritten.
+  Note: If gamma_only is set to 1, the KPT file will be overwritten.
 So make sure to turn off gamma_only for multi-k calculations.
-  >

 - **Default**: 0

 ### printe